 Each person is fulfilled in different ways, so think about what brings you joy or what makes you feel good and look for ways to incorporate those things into your daily life.
 If you live or have lived a satisfying life, moving towards death may feel less intimidating.

 Many people fear death and dying.
 This is a natural response to the urge to want to live and survive.
 Many common questions about death and dying include:

 - Is death painful?

 - What happens after death?

 - Will I be a burden on others during the dying process?

 It can take some time to reduce the anxiety that you may be experiencing about death and dying.
 If you are having intrusive thoughts about death and are having a hard time functioning in your typical day to day, or if your anxiety has significantly increased, it's a good idea to reach out to a counselor who can help you process your fears so you can more fully embrace the time you have.

 Give Life to Your Mortality

-Give life to your own mortality by thinking about it, taking action to prepare for it, and talking about death with a supportive community.
+Determining how to cope with mortality will look unique for every individual and it may take some time to figure out what works best for you.
 Accepting death doesn't mean being happy about it; it means preventing fears about death from taking up valuable space in your life.